 The viol consort plays on a set of six instruments: two trebles, two tenors and two basses.
 We also own a consort of renaissance recorders: two each of descant, treble (G), treble (F), tenor, bass, plus a C-bass and contra F-bass, all employing renaissance fingering and tuned in meantone.

-Many of our guitarists explore earlier repertoire on our renaissance lute and theorbo under the guidance of a Visiting Tutor in Performance, Jamie Akers.
+Many of our guitarists explore earlier repertoire on our renaissance lute and theorbo under the guidance of a Visiting Tutor in Performance, Alex McCartney-Moore.